russodomenic5-collab/Cyclistic_Case_Study/README.md

 .
 Members make up the majority of total rides, showing their role as Cyclistic’s most consistent customers.

 .
-Casual riders take fewer trips but ride for longer durations, especially in the 16–60 minute range.
+Casual riders take fewer trips but ride for longer durations.

 **Interpretation**: